Google to buy Japan payments firm Pring

-TOKYO, July 13 (Reuters) - Alphabet's Google (GOOGL.O) has agreed to buy payments business Pring from backers including fintech firm Metaps Inc (6172.T) as the U.S. tech giant pushes into Japan's rapidly growing market for cashless services.
+TOKYO (Reuters) -Alphabet’s Google has agreed to buy payments business Pring from backers including fintech firm Metaps Inc as the U.S. tech giant pushes into Japan’s rapidly growing market for cashless services.

 Metaps said it is selling its 45% stake for 4.9 billion yen ($44 million).